turbonomic/orm/README.md

 ORM works at an operand basis.
 The user will define within the ORM which operand provides the desired status of which resources that can be managed.
 The user will provide information on the parameters that directs how other assets can programmatically make changes to the Custom Resource.

-This repo provides new ORM resource scheme, legacy ORM CRD and examples are in [archive folder](https://github.ibm.com/turbonomic/orm/tree/master/archive).
-Controllers in this repo are
+This repo provides new ORM resource scheme, legacy ORM CRD and examples are in [archive folder](https://github.com/turbonomic/orm/tree/master/archive).

-- helping users to compose and test ORMs with the operands and deployed resources only.
-- generating ORM resource from legacy ORM resources for backward compatibility

 ### Terminology